EpicOrange/riichi_advanced/documentation/mahjongscript.md

   end
 ```

 Note that any existing auto button of the same `id` will be overwritten.
+See the auto buttons documentation in the [main documentation](./documentation.md#the-define-auto-button-command).

 ### `define_mod_category`: Add a mod category